buffpojken/proto-node-template/README.md

 This is the foundation of a prototype application, also meant to serve as an example of node application structure.

+## Note

+Prototyping in this for graph/rdbms has begun, which means that this may or may not be subtly broken at any time, as well as include very weird, very not-production style code.

 ### Getting started

 - Clone the repo